 Safe, healthy sugar alternatives are perfect for your dog treat recipes.

 Sometimes dogs like a touch of sweetness to their treats in the same way that most humans do.
-Unfortunately sugar is as bad for our dogs as it is for us, and can contribute to weight gain (and obesity), diabetes, dental problems and more.
-Obviously none of that is healthy.
+Sugar isn't healthy for our dogs in the same way as it's unhealthy for us, and can contribute to weight gain (and obesity), diabetes, dental problems and more.

 This page features healthy options you can use instead of sugar in your dog treats.